Zikun-Yang/FusionSeekerPro/README.md

 (raw_signal/                                   Intermediate files during raw signal detection.
 Removed by default.)
 (align_workspace/                              Intermediate files during transcript sequence          generation with bsalign poa.
 Removed by default.)
 ```

+## <a name="limitations"></a> Limitations
+* **Annotation-dependent fusion detection:** Fusion events reported by FusionSeekerPro rely on reference gene annotations.
+Pre-existing fused gene structures in the input GTF file will not be identified as novel events.
+* **Supplementary alignment handling:** Processing of heavily overlapped alignments in supplementary aligned read pairs remains under development, potentially leading to inaccurate fusion breakpoint calls.

 ## <a name="help"></a>Getting Help